Quantum many-body Jarzynski equality and dissipative noise on a digital quantum computer: Theoretical analysis

-Although we restricted the analysis to the case of a single qubit with a periodic protocol, our quantum simulations suggest that the underlying physics remains the same for random gates and multi-qubit systems.
+Although we restricted the analysis to the case of a single qubit with a periodic protocol, we can apply it to random gates and multi-qubit systems.
+For simplicity, let us only take into account the independent decay of qubits in the excited state to their ground state, and ignore many-particle effects for a moment.
+Although this is a crude simplification, it will turn out that it gives quantitative good results, such that this approximation is well justified a posteriori.
 The relevant physical parameter is $p$, as defined in Eq.~\eqref{eq:defp}.
-The application of single-qubit gates can be seen as a drive applied to the system, which repopulates excited states, and thus compensates for the deviations from Jarzynski's equality caused by the dissipation process.
-This explains why the results of our circuit protocol surpass those of the idle process by one order of magnitude, cf.~Fig.~\ref{fig:Randomlayers}.
+The application of single-qubit gates can be interpreted as a drive applied to the system, which repopulates excited states and thus compensates for the deviations from Jarzynski's equality caused by the energy dissipation process.

-Our toy model is also sufficient to explain the energy fluctuations in the verification of the Crooks relation.
-To do so, let us again take a closer look at the specific Jarzynski protocol in Fig.~\ref{fig:Thermalstate} and the role of dissipation discussed above.
-Towards the end of the backward process, gates for the Fourier and Bogoliubov transforms are applied.
-Their implementation requires many SWAP gates, since only two-qubit operations between neighboring qubits are allowed on IBM devices.
-On the other hand, almost no single-qubit gates are applied at the end of the reverse process.
-As a consequence, the part of the drive that compensates for dissipation is weaker in the reverse direction; thus, a larger fraction of reverse processes have the qubit state population decay into low-lying energy states, before they complete.
-Hence, the forward and backward processes are no longer balanced, and deviations from the Crooks relation become observable.
+To make a quantitative estimate for our experiment, we determine the parameter $p$ and the measurement error of ibmq\_guadalupe.
+The execution time of single-qubit gates is negligible in comparison to two-qubit gates $T_g$, so $p$ is given by:

+see App.~\ref{sec:Technical} for the characteristic time scales of the device.
+Thus, in our approximation, the effect of 2-qubit entangling gates only enters via the gate time $T_g$.
+Furthermore, averaging over the angle $\alpha$ for each single rotation gate, $f(p,\alpha)$ reduces to

+In addition, we have to factor in the dissipation during the measurement process, i.e., excited qubits which are misidentified to be in the ground state.
+In the following, we neglect the opposite case, i.e., a qubit in the ground state misidentified to be in the excited state.
+For the device ibm\_guadalupe, we get an approximate measurement error of $p_0\approx 0.04$.
+The steady-state probability for each single qubit to be in the excited state is then given by

+Since $f_0(p)\ll p_0$, the model predicts that the deviations from our experiment are almost exclusively due to measurement imperfections.
+The analytically estimated deviation from a dissipation-free evolution is indicated as a red dashed line in Fig.~\ref{fig:L16}.
+Taking the simplifications of our analysis into account, the result agrees quantitatively well with our simulation results and suggests that measurement errors are indeed the dominant source for deviations from the quantum Jarzynski equality.